Yadkin

 Also at the request of the US Forest Service, Yadkin is currently considering some archaeological survey work at several dispersed recreation areas around the Project reservoirs.
 Yadkin has consulted further with the USFS on this issue and will be preparing a draft study plan within the next few months.

-3. Fish and Aquatics IAG
+The Fish and

 At the most recent Fish and Aquatics IAG meeting, the IAG also began discussing the Habitat Fragmentation Study.
 The state and federal resource agencies are currently considering possible study methodologies.
 The proposed Habitat Fragmentation Study will be discussed further at the meetings in May 2004.